 WHY IS IT NECESSARY TO REMOVE/SHRED LEAVES ON THE LAWN?

 During the fall is when cool-season grasses are the most active.
-This is why it is necessary to remove or mulch the leaves in your lawn.
+This is why it is necessary to remove or mulch the leaves on your lawn.
 Doing this allows the turf to breathe and have access to the sun.
 Mulching the leaves with a mower is highly suggested, as it allows the organic matter to return to the soil and keeps leaves out of the landfill.
-Mulching will assure healthy turf and will prevent fungal diseases such as snow mold, which can be caused by, among others thing, from piles of leaves.
+Mulching will assure healthy turf and will prevent fungal diseases such as snow mold, which can be caused by, among other things, from piles of leaves.

 HOW DO I CONTROL THE WEEDS IN MY LAWN?